In the height of 1980s nostalgia, The Sequels dares to question whether our grasp on the past is endangering our future.

 Written by: Norm Harper (Eisner Award-nominated Rikki, The Naughty List)

-Illustrated by: Val Halvorson and Bobby Timony (The Night Owls, The Simpsons)
+Illustrated and Colored by: Val Halvorson and Bobby Timony (The Night Owls, The Simpsons)

 Flatted by: Deanna Poppe

 Lettered by: Oceano Ransford (A Geek's Guide to Cross-Stitch, Eisner Award-nominated Rikki)

 Covers by: Don Aguillo (Rise, Winter, Rise, Winter, Isugid Pinoy!)